CopticScriptorium/cts/LOD.md

 __Returned Representation__: Most recent version of the normalized HTML edition of the text

-## CTS API and Citation/Passage Requests
+## CTS API and Citation/Passage Identifiers

 The exact details of the CTS API implementation for Coptic Scriptorium are still TBD.